xogroup/bunnybus/Diagram.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 ## BunnyBus Layout

-At the core of BunnyBus exist the `amqplib` abstraction to help with connection management, exchange creation, queue creation and route key subscriptions.
-BunnyBus also contains other sub components which it relies on to handle queue subscriptions when handlers are registered and also to log with when a logging request is made.
+At the core of BunnyBus exists the `amqplib` abstraction to help with connection management, exchange creation, queue creation and route key subscriptions.
+BunnyBus also contains other subcomponents which it relies on to handle queue subscriptions when handlers are registered and also to log with when a logging request is made.

 ![Image of Bunny Components](/image/components.png)